 Suspect freed on $100,000 bond in chokehold death of Jordan Neely aboard NYC subway train

-Defense attorney Thomas Kenniff confirmed Penny, 24, turned himself in to police shortly after 8 a.m., and the defendant was led in handcuffs from the Manhattan police precinct on his way to court a short time later.

-Penny, in a black suit and white shirt, ignored shouted questions from reporters gathered outside, with cameras lining the street as he walked into a waiting car.
-Keniff said his arraignment should occur Friday afternoon.

-“He did so voluntarily and with the sort of dignity and integrity that is characteristic of his history of service to this grateful nation,” said Kenniff. “...
+“He did so voluntarily and with the sort of dignity and integrity that is characteristic of his history of service to this grateful nation,” said defense attorney Thomas Kenniff. “...
 He has his head help up high.”

+Penny, in a black suit and white shirt, ignored shouted questions from a horde of reporters gathered outside, with cameras lining the street as he walked into a waiting car.

+The next step in the proceeding is for the case to go to a grand jury.
+Penny was ordered to surrender his passport and cannot leave New York without permission.

-The video showed Neely initially fighting back before he stopped moving, and the victim died shortly afterward.
-Penny was questioned by police later that day but was released without charges.
+The video showed Neely initially fighting back before he stopped moving.
+Penny was questioned by police later that day but released without charges.
+The case was later ruled a homicide by the medical examiner, who said Neely died from compression to his neck.

-“The justice system needs to send a clear, loud message that vigilantism has never been acceptable,” said the Rev. Al Sharpton after the suspect turned himself in.
-“Being homeless or Black or having a mental health episode should not be a death sentence.”

-Sharpton again called for the arrests of two other subway riders seen restraining Neely on the video.

-Neely died from compression to his neck, the city medical examiner said in declaring his death a homicide.
+“We don’t want it where you can kill someone because you thought there was a possibility they could do something to you,” said Neely family attorney Donte Mills, who was joined Friday at a news conference with the victim’s father and aunt.

+“There was no attack.
+Mr. Neely, he did not attack anyone.
+He did not touch anyone.
+He did not hit anyone.
+But he was choked to death and that cannot stand.”

-Neely entered the train at the Second Avenue station ranting about being hungry and needing money, Freelance journalist and fellow rider Alberto Vazquez took the video of the lethal confrontation.
+Neely entered the train at the Second Avenue station ranting about being hungry and needing money, with freelance journalist and fellow straphanger Alberto Vazquez shooting video of the lethal confrontation.

 “I don’t have food, I don’t have a drink, I’m fed up,” said Neely, according to the journalist.
 “I don’t mind if I go to jail and (get) life in prison ...
 I’m ready to die.”